Low-cost, large-area carbon electrode perovskite solar cells

 Abstract

-The increasing efficiency of perovskite solar cells (PSCs), driven by their low-cost, low-carbon footprint and easy processability, offers real opportunities for new markets in innovative photovoltaic (PV) technology.
-A crucial challenge in this transition is the device instability.
-Carbon-based perovskite solar cells offer a promising alternative with the advantage of more abundant material and stable performance.
-This review provides a comprehensive and critical analysis of recent advancements in carbon-based PSC (C-PSCs) technology, focusing on the applications of carbon electrodes and its critical role as interfacial electrode as well as discussing the advantage of this configuration in terms of deposition methods for large-area modules.
-Furthermore, techno-economic aspects will be considered to provide assessment on the suitability of application of C-PSCs from large-area PVs to indoor applications and flexible electronics.
+The increasing efficiency of perovskite solar cells (PSCs), driven by their low cost, low carbon footprint and easy processability, offers real opportunities for new markets in innovative photovoltaic (PV) technology.
+A crucial challenge in this transition is device instability.
+Carbon-based perovskite solar cells offer a promising alternative with the advantages of more abundant materials and stable performance.
+This review provides a comprehensive and critical analysis of recent advancements in carbon-based PSCs (C-PSCs) technology, focusing on the applications of carbon electrodes and their critical role as interfacial electrodes, as well as discussing the advantage of this configuration in terms of deposition methods for large-area modules.
+Furthermore, techno-economic aspects will be considered to provide an assessment of the suitability of C-PSCs for applications ranging from large-area PVs to indoor applications and flexible electronics.

 - This article is part of the themed collection: Journal of Materials Chemistry A Recent Review Articles